Loading...

 Pre-Meal Exercise

-Engage in light physical activity, like a brisk walk, before eating.
-This can improve your body's insulin sensitivity.
+Engage in light physical activity, like a short walk, before eating.
+Physical activity can improve insulin sensitivity and help control glucose spikes.

 healthspan-mbl